YulayGafarov/game-of-life/README.md

-Conway's Game of Life
+### Conway's Game of Life

-my implementation of "Conway's Game of Life" for learning python and pygame
+My implementation of "Conway's Game of Life" for learning python and pygame